ohirose/bcpd/README.md

   - `t`: Computing time (real/cpu) and sigma for each loop.
   - `A`: All of the above.

 The resulting deformed shape y will be output without the `-s` option.
+All output variables except for `output_[y/x].txt` and `output_y.interpolated.txt` are normalized.
+In other words, only these variables are denormalized.
-Shape x is roughly the same as y if two point sets are successfully registered.
-If at least one of `u`,`v`, and `T` is specified as an argument of `-s`, X and Y after normalization will be output besides the variables.
+Therefore, the transformation `(v, s, R, t)` can only be applied to the normalized source shape, named as `output_normY.txt`.
+If at least one of `u`,`v`, and `T` is specified as an argument of `-s`, BCPD will output normalized input point sets, i.e., `output_norm[X/Y].txt`.

 If `Y` is specified as an argument of `-s`, the optimization trajectory will be saved to the binary file `.optpath.bin`.
 The trajectory can be viewed using scripts: `optpath.m` for 2D data and `optpath3.m` for 3D data.
 Saving a trajectory is memory-inefficient.
 Disable it if both N and M are more than several hundreds of thousands.
 If `P` is specified as an argument of `-s`,